polterguy/polterguy.github.io/documentation/magic/components/endpoints/index.md

 ## Meta data

-As you are browing your endpoints, and expand individual items, you'll notice that each endpoint shows you a whole range of _"meta data"_.
+As you are browsing your endpoints, and expand individual items, you'll notice that each endpoint shows you a whole range of _"meta data"_.
 This gives you high level information about your endpoints, such as for instance.

 * Relative URL